aircury/terms-of-service/cookie-policy.md

 We use cookies for a variety of reasons detailed below.
 Unfortunately in most cases, it is not possible to disable cookies without completely disabling the functionality and features they add to this site.

-It is recommended that you leave on all cookies if you are not sure whether you need them or not in case they are used to provide a service that you use.
+It is recommended that you leave on all cookies if you are not sure whether you need them or not, in case they are used to provide a service that you use.

 ## The cookies we set